 The father of Akhshunwar, or Khushnawaz, as far as Firdausí was concerned, was not known by the Sogdian title Akhshunwar, but by the title khan.
-Yet the poet also calls the 'Chinese' king khan, a word bearing no relation whatsoever to the Chinese word for king.
+Yet the poet also calls the 'Chinese' king khan,367 a word bearing no relation whatsoever to the Chinese word for king.
 The 'Chinese' he means, of course, were the Western Göktürks, but the naming of the 'Chinese' king as khan is still a misnomer.
 From this it is clear that Firdausí failed to match consistently peoples with the native title for king that they actually used.
 His mistake was, not that he called the king of the Western Göktürks khan, but that he identified the Western Göktürks as Chinese, and thus mismatched the 'Chinese' king with the title khan, a name or title that was a foreign one to Firdausí.
 We cannot say, however, just as no one else can say, that the non-Chinese, such as, for example, the Juan-Juan, did not refer to any real Chinese king as khan when they spoke of him in their native language.
 It is practically certain that they did refer to the Chinese king as khan, as well as to the kings of other peoples in whose tongues khan was not the title used, just as English speakers invariably call any monarch king regardless of what the native title is.
 The point is, that a king whose subjects consist of two or more unrelated peoples whose languages are different one from another, will be known to those unrelated peoples in their resepective languages by different titles that mean or denote the same thing.
-Tabarī gives us Akhshunwar, but, as Ṭabarī's translator says, it is, in fact, not clear whether Akhshunwar was a title or a proper name.
-It is the linguists that tell us it was a title.
-At any rate, it is manifest, that the kings of the White Huns, from the middle of the fifth century and on, having as subjects a variety of peoples speaking different languages, were known by more than one title meaning king, despite the fact that all such titles by which they were known were not recorded.
-Nicholas Sims-Williams has translated an undated letter found in the Rob archive and written in ēbodalo iagbo "Hephthalite yabghu" rōbo xaro "khār (= ruler) of Rob" ēbodalo xo(ad)ēoaggo labiro "scribe of the Hephthalite lords" toxoarastano garsigostano ladobaro "judge of Tukharistan and Gharchistan."
-361
+Tabarī gives us Akhshunwar, but, as Tabarī's translator says, it is, in fact, not clear whether Akhshunwar was a title or a proper name.368 It is the linguists that tell us it was a title.
+At any rate, it is manifest, that the kings of the White

+Huns, from the middle of the fifth century and on, having as subjects a variety of peoples speaking different languages, were known by more than one title meaning king, despite the fact that all such titles by which they were known were not recorded.
+Nicholas Sims-Williams has translated an undated letter found in the Rob archive and written in Bactrian, which letter he thinks may date to the Bactrian year of 480, or 703 CE.
+It states:

+ēbodalo iagbo "Hephthalite yabghu"

+rōbo xaro "khār (= ruler) of Rob"

+ēbodalo xo(ad)ēoaggo labiro "scribe of the Hephthalite lords"

+toxoarastano garsigostano ladobaro

+"judge of Tukharistan and Gharchistan."369